Dans-labs/memento-lod/README.md

 Linked Open Data framework with Memento protocol

-Memento LOD consitsts of REST API with Flask and Elasticsearch as backend.
+Memento LOD consists of REST API with Flask and Elasticsearch as backend.

 Install docker, docker-compose (pip install docker-compose and type